 Gallstone Disease Diagnosis at Johns Hopkins

 Blood tests will check your liver function.
-If there are complications of gallstones, the tests will be abnormal.
+If there are complications from gallstones, the tests will be abnormal.

 Gallstones, especially those that are asymptomatic, are often discovered accidentally during an imaging scan for another problem.
 If you need an imaging scan based on your history and physical exam, there are a number of procedures available.
-Imaging scans use different technologies to determine the presence of gallstones, as well as their location.
+Imaging scans use different technologies to determine the presence and location of gallstones.

-Ultrasound .
-An abdominal ultrasound is the best noninvasive test for detecting gallstones in the gallbladder.
+- Ultrasound: An abdominal ultrasound is the best noninvasive test for detecting gallstones in the gallbladder.
 An ultrasound uses sound waves to create images of your organs.
-It is a simple, painless procedure that provides accurate information.
+It is a simple, safe and painless procedure that provides accurate information about the presence of gallstones.

-MRI and MRCP .
-An MRI uses strong magnetic waves to create a detailed picture.
-An MRCP uses MRI imaging with special software to help detect gallstones and evaluate the gallbladder for presence of cholecystitis (inflammation).
+- MRI and magnetic resonance cholangiopancreatography (MRCP): An MRI uses strong magnetic waves to create a detailed picture.
+An MRCP uses MRI imaging with special software to help detect gallstones and bile duct stones and evaluate the gallbladder for presence of cholecystitis (inflammation).

 An endoscope is a thin, flexible, lighted tube inserted into your mouth.
 It reaches your esophagus, stomach and small intestine.
 Using the endoscope, you doctor can visualize your biliary system.

-This scope is specially designed to allow the placement of necessary accessories into the bile and pancreatic duct.
+- This scope is specially designed to allow the placement of necessary accessories into the bile and pancreatic duct and remove bile duct stones.

 Gallstone Disease Treatment at Johns Hopkins